-S025A CPHB
+C301 CPHB

-Lab: 3:00 p.m - 3:50 p.m.
+Lab: 2:00 p.m - 3:00 p.m.

-Wednesday C310 CPHB
+Thursday C310 CPHB

-If you are unable to make it to office hours, feel free to e-mail me to set up an appointment.
+The office hours listed are times during which I will refrain from scheduling other meetings, so you can count on me being in my office.
+However, I'm typically around all day, so feel free to knock on my door or to e-mail me in order to set up an appointment.
 If for any reason I have to cancel office hours on a particular day, I will post an announcement to the course webpage.